seto77/ReciPro/README.md

 # ReciPro
 The software ReciPro is a .Net Framework application which makes various crystallographic calculations, simulation of/indexing diffraction pattern, and so on.

+## Install
 Access https://github.com/seto77/ReciPro/releases/latest, download ReciProSetup.msi, and execute it.

 ## Main features of ReciPro
 * ReciPro provides many crystallographic calculations for 530 (Hall symbol) space groups
   * General conditions (or extinction rules), Wyckoff positions, multiplicities.
   * Geometrical calculation of periodicity and/or angle between planes and/or axes